Last updated on April 12th, 2019 at 09:42 am

-If you want a clear vision of your big dream, then it’s crucial that you accept that you are the person who holds the key to your success and failures by the way that you think.
+If you want a clear vision of your big dream, then you must accept that you are the person who holds the key to your success and failures by the way that you think.

-Your mind is a powerful tool in creating and achieving what your heart desires.
+Your mind is a powerful tool for creating and achieving your heart’s desires.

 Change your thoughts; change your life

-You then spend quiet time three times every day focusing on your dream vision.
+You then spend quiet time three times daily focusing on your dream vision.

 How John Assaraf Gets a Clear Vision of His Big Dreams